 The Customs Tariff is a tool for people who wish to import goods to Norway for commerical purposes.
 To find out whether you need to pay customs duties on your goods, you first need to know the commodity code.

 If you intend to import goods online for personal use as a private individual, you may find out what you should pay in duties and taxes using our import calculator.

 What is the Customs Tariff?

 The Customs Tariff is a reference tool for coding and describing goods (classification).
-It is available in both paper (Norwegian only) and electronic format.
+It is available in both paper (Norwegian only) and electronic formats.
 In the electronic version, each commodity code is associated with the relevant duty and tax rates.

 What is a commodity code?

 A commodity code is made up of eight digits, the first six of which are international.
 This means that the first six digits in a commodity code on a foreign invoice should in principle be identical to the first six digits given in the Norwegian Customs Tariff.